Dynamic Relational Priming Improves Transformer in Multivariate Time Series: Abstract

 \section{Abstract}

-Standard attention mechanisms in transformers employ static token representations that remain unchanged across all pair-wise computations in each layer.
-This limits their representational alignment with the potentially diverse relational dynamics of each token-pair interaction.
-While they excel in domains with relatively homogeneous relationships, standard attention's static relational learning struggles to capture the diverse, heterogeneous inter-channel dependencies of multivariate time series (MTS) data—where different channel-pair interactions within a single system may be governed by entirely different physical laws or temporal dynamics.
+Standard attention in transformers employ static token representations that remain unchanged across all pair-wise computations in each layer.
+This limits their representational alignment with the potentially diverse dynamics of each token-pair interaction.
+While they excel in domains with relatively homogeneous relationships, standard attention may be inadequate in capturing heterogeneous inter-channel dependencies of multivariate time series (MTS) data where different channel-pair interactions within a single system may be governed by entirely different physical laws or temporal dynamics.
 To better align the attention mechanism for such domain phenomena, we propose attention with dynamic relational priming (prime attention).
-Unlike standard attention where each token presents an identical representation across all of its pair-wise interactions, prime attention tailors each token dynamically (or per interaction) through learnable modulations to best capture the unique relational dynamics of each token pair, optimizing each pair-wise interaction for that specific relationship.
-This representational plasticity of prime attention enables effective extraction of relationship-specific information in MTS while maintaining the same asymptotic computational complexity as standard attention.
-Our results demonstrate that prime attention consistently outperforms standard attention across benchmarks, achieving up to 6.5\% improvement in forecasting accuracy.
-In addition, we find that prime attention achieves comparable or superior performance using up to 40\% less sequence length compared to standard attention, further demonstrating its superior relational modeling capabilities.
+Prime attention modulates token representations for each token-pair, optimizing each pair-wise interaction for that specific relationship.
+Results demonstrate that prime attention consistently outperforms standard attention across benchmarks, achieving up to 6.5\% improvement in forecasting accuracy.
+In addition, prime attention achieves comparable performance using up to 40\% less sequence length compared to standard attention, demonstrating its superior relational modeling capabilities and potential for data efficiency.
+Code is available at \url{https://github.com/timlee0131/Prime-Attention}.